|About Life Groups|

 6. How long does a typical Life Group stay together?
 Our groups are ongoing.
 That is, they don't do a particular study and then disband.
 Some of our groups have been meeting for several years.

 7. What happens at a Life Group meeting?
 Every group is different but there are some common denominators.
 Most groups have a time for just hanging out, talking about the week and what's going on in life.
 The central component is a study of something very relevant to the members of the group.
 It may be the study of the Book of Romans or the Gospel of John.
 Or it might be a study like dealing with stress or building better relationships from a biblical perspective.
 Our groups are designed to encourage discussion and engage each person in the process.
 And then our groups have an opportunity to pray for each other.

 8. Where do Life Groups meet?
 Most of our groups meet in homes.

 9. Do any Life Groups meet at the church?
-Yes, we have a group which meets on Sunday night at the church.
+Yes, we have two groups that meet at the church.
+One meets on Sunday night and one meets on Wednesday night.